Tapas and sunshine might entice you to look for a job in Spain, but there’s much more to it. Dive into Spain labor laws with this guide.

 - Perform trade union or workers’ representation duties: the amount of time established by law or collective agreement

 In every case, the worker must inform the employer in advance.
+These allowances might be improved by the collective barganing agreement applicable to your company.

 Unpaid leave in Spain